Ignaciojeria/einar-ioc/readme.md

 4. The graph is topologically ordered.
 5. Dependency loading starts from descendant nodes and proceeds to their ancestors.

+## 👨‍💻 Setup

+As a first step, we'll make sure that the `main` function loads all the dependencies we will inject later on.
+This initial loading of dependencies is crucial for setting up our Dependency Injection framework.

 ```go
 package main